wait-what/osu-microapi/README.md

 ## Features
 - Results are cached in memory and only updated on request after the interval expires
-- Hilariously low RAM and usage and footprint
 - Runs on Windows, Linux and whatever else you can compile it for

 ## Usage